Rising your being

 Translation is basically the process to express in writing the meaning from one language (source) to another (target).
 Interpretation is the oral version of translation.

 However, this process is not as simple as it seems.
 Some of the requirements are: Proficient language skills, fast thinking, subject matter knowledge, disposition to research and permanent learning.

-Learning our mother tongue happens in several stages and the most important is the first one which happens naturally based on the environment we are raised; however, learning a second language may require a different approach according the age being learned or the purpose to learn it.
+Learning our mother tongue happens in several stages and the most important is the first one which happens naturally based on the environment we are raised; however, learning a second language may require a different approach according to the learner’s age or the purpose to learn the language.
 (You may also be interested in reading Why learning a second language and What foreign language to learn).